tencentyun/intlcloud-documents/product/数据库/游戏数据库 TcaplusDB/常见问题/使用问题_intl.md

 ### What is the difference between insert, update and replace?
 For insert operation, when the key does not exist, an insert operation is performed; when the key exists, the error code is returned: `TcapErrCode::SVR_ERR_FAIL_RECORD_EXIST`.
 For replace operation, when the key does not exist, an insert operation is performed; when the key exists, if the optimistic lock is used, different operations are performed based on the result of the optimistic lock.
 If the operation is successful, the replace operation is performed, and if it fails, the error code is returned: `TcapErrCode::SVR_ERR_FAIL_INVALID_VERSION;`.
-If optimistic locking is not used, replace it directly.
+If optimistic locking is not used, the key will be replaced.
 For update operation, when the key exists, if the optimistic lock is used, different operations are performed based on the result of the optimistic lock.
 If the operation is successful, the update operation is performed, and if it fails, the error code is returned: `TcapErrCode::SVR_ERR_FAIL_INVALID_VERSION`.
-If optimistic locking is not used, update it directly. when the key does not exist, the error code is returned: `TcapErrCode::TXHDB_ERR_RECORD_NOT_EXIST`.
+If optimistic locking is not used, the key will be updated. when the key does not exist, the error code is returned: `TcapErrCode::TXHDB_ERR_RECORD_NOT_EXIST`.

-### How to get the number of records in a table?
+### How do I get the number of records in a table?
 There is a count command word in the TcaplusDB API.
 If tcaplus_client is used, you can use the count table name command to get the number of records in the table.

 ### Does TcaplusDB support traversal operations?